Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 This option defines the name and symbol for an additional length unit.
 The built-in length units are: millimeters, centimeters, meters, inches, feet and yards.

-This custom length unit will appear at the end of the length unit drop down in the spatial calibration dialogs.
+This custom length unit will appear at the bottom of the length unit drop down in the spatial calibration dialogs.

 The scale factor between pixels and this unit is defined during the calibration process in the same manner as for other length units.